 There is much more I could share about me but I won’t bore you to tears.
 Other than work, it’s good to know the following:

 I absolutely adore my extremely intelligent, handsome, and charming husband, Benjamin.
 He is my best friend and my soulmate.
-We have been married for almost three years, but in total we’ve been together almost eight years.
+We have been married for almost four years, but in total we’ve been together almost nine years.
 Time flies when you’re having fun!
 I’m truly a better person because of him, and I never take for granted the minutes in this lifetime we have together.
 Oh, and we share the same birthday!

 I earned my Bachelor’s of Arts in Communication with a minor in advertising from the University of Tampa in Florida (Go Spartans!), and then went to the University of South Carolina (Go Gamecocks!) where I earned my M.Ed. in Higher Education and Student Affairs.
 I love the Ohio State Buckeyes!
 Although I didn’t go to OSU, being from Ohio allows me to be a die hard fan.